froukje/ml-ops-zoomcamp/07-project/README.md

 	* Use ```predict_monitoring_batch.py``` to create the monitoring dashboard.
 It collects the predictions from the mongoDB and reads the true data to create a dashboard.

 **```training_tests.py```** Training script re-structured to make unit tests
-* I realized that the way the training is structured, it is hard to make unit tests, becuase the functions work on the entire training and validation data (e.g. the fuction ```normalize``` normalizes the numerical features by first fitting the scaler to the training data).
+* I realized that the way the training is structured, it is hard to make unit tests, because the functions work on the entire training and validation data (e.g. the fuction ```normalize``` normalizes the numerical features by first fitting the scaler to the training data).
 However, I wanted to work a bit with unit tests and try how it works.Therefore I restructured the script a bit and included functions that are easy to unit test.
-This is only done for exercise purpose in this project., I don't think this would be a good way to structure the code.
+This is only done for exercise purpose in this project.
+I don't think this would be a good way to structure the code.
 I deleted the prefect part in this script to keep it more simple.
 * The tests can be run with the conda environment ```conda run -n <env-name> pytest tests/unit_tests.py``` or with the pipenv ```pipenv run pytest tests/unit_tests.py```.
 Both from folder ```07-project```.

 **integration-test** (Following video 6.2)